pachucasunrise/IPVA_depression/README.md

 generalisability analyses), later.
 At the end just tests how long one imptuation is likely to take.
 Produces R object 'data_for_imputation.RData'.

-- 3_imp.sh this runs file imputation.R in Blue Crystal (HPC), which carries out 14 different imputations (girls, boys, raw MFQ, log, long format, DID, etc.) and saves each as an individual dataset (this is to ensure that datasets produced so far are saved if Blue Crystal (HPC) times out.
-Requires 3_imp.sh and data_for_imputation.RData to be saved in Blue Crystal, then just enter 'qsub 3_imp.sh'.

-- 4_data_prep_for_analysis.R takes the original data, and the mids objects resulting from running imputation.R in Blue Crystal (HPC), manipulates certain vars, and re-saves.
+- data_prep_for_analysis.R takes the original data, and the mids objects resulting from running imputation.R in Blue Crystal (HPC), manipulates certain vars, and re-saves.
 E.g. main analysis datasets (so removes those who have been exposed to IPVA by age 17 and specific datasets for sensitivity/generalisability analyses such as taking those who have definitely been in a romantic relationship by age 17.

-- 5_analysis.R then runs all analyses needed for the paper, producing excel files that get pasted into tables.xls to produce Tables 1-5 and Supp Tables S1-S5, as well as figures 1, 2, S1, and S2 (all of these outputs are in the 'P3 - Mental health/results' folder).
+- analysis.R then runs all analyses needed for the paper, producing excel files that get pasted into tables.xls to produce Tables 1-5 and Supp Tables S1-S5, as well as figures 1, 2, S1, and S2 (all of these outputs are in the 'P3 - Mental health/results' folder).